CEA-MetroCarac/PySSPFM/doc/README.md

 ### IV.3) - Pre-measurement calibration

 <p align="justify" width="100%">
 Calibration is indispensable for obtaining quantitative measurements.
 In the measurement data sheet, values can be provided to quantify the measured amplitude, including tip sensitivity (nm/V) and spring constant (N/m), which can be obtained from the manufacturer or through pre-measurement calibration.
 Additionally, a pre-measurement calibration can be used to determine the phase offset.
-All amplitude and phase values are calibrated with the result in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/seg_to_loop/analysis.py">seg_to_loop/analysis</a></code>.
+All amplitude and phase values are calibrated with the result in the scripts <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/data_processing/seg_to_loop_s1.py">executable source code</a></code> and <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/seg_to_loop/analysis.py">seg_to_loop/analysis</a></code> with the function <code>zi_calib</code>.
 </p>

 ### IV.4) - Segment